-- 9. Check that the current $I{14}$ is still constant and that the value entered into the computer program is still correct.
+- 10. Check that the current I{14} is still constant and that the value entered into the computer program is still correct.
 Wait until the boiling subsides.
-There should still be a small amount of liquid at the bottom of the dewar. - 10.
-While still wearing the gloves, add some foam insulation to the top of the dewar and press it down gently. - 11.
+There should still be a small amount of liquid at the bottom of the dewar. - 11.
+While still wearing the gloves, add some foam insulation to the top of the dewar and press it down gently. - 12.
 The thermocouple should read 77 K, but likely will not because we have not calibrated our thermocouple junction carefully.
-That's ok; record the temperature actually reported by the thermocouple. - 12.
+That's ok; record the temperature actually reported by the thermocouple. - 13.
 Start the computer program to record the temperature and resistance.
 You start the program by pressing the small arrow on the top toolbar.
 The program will run as long as the big green button is green.
 When you press the green button, the program will stop and prompt you for a place to store the output file, unless you have already entered the filename above.
-To start the program again, you have to press the big button again and then press the small run arrow on the top toolbar. - 13.
+To start the program again, you have to press the big button so that it turns green and then press the small "run" arrow on the top toolbar. - 14.
 There will be a fairly sharp jump in resistance when the sample warms above the transition temperature.
 Since the sample is not a single uniform crystal, there actually will be a small range of transition temperatures.
 In addition if there are any temperature gradients in the sample, not all parts will go through the transition temperature at the same time.
-In this experiment, the transition typically takes place over a range of about 5 K. - 14.
-Put on the gloves and pull the sample out of the dewar and place it in the tupperware with the dessicant beads. - 15.
-Once it is closer to room temperature, carefully dry the sample with a hair dryer and place it back in the tupperware with the dessicant beads. - 16.
-Repeat the procedure for the other sample.
+In this experiment, the transition typically takes place over a range of about 5 K. Depending on how much liquid nitrogen you added, it might take up to half an hour to warm sufficiently.

+- 15. Once the sample is warm enough that it no longer is superconducting, you should stop the program by pressing the big green button.
+Copy the data to a safe place so that it isn't accidentally overwritten. - 16.
+Put on the gloves and pull the sample out of the dewar and place it in the tupperware with the dessicant beads. - 17.
+Once it is closer to room temperature, carefully dry the sample with a hair dryer and place it back in the tupperware with the dessicant beads.

-5 Analysis
+3 Analysis